typedb/typedb-console/README.md

 ### Transaction-level commands

-- `<query>` : Once you're in the transaction REPL, the terminal immediately accepts a multi-line Graql query, and will execute it when you hit enter twice..
+- `<query>` : Once you're in the transaction REPL, the terminal immediately accepts a multi-line Graql query, and will execute it when you hit enter twice.
 For example:
   ```
   my-grakn-database::schema::write> define
                                     name sub attribute, value string;